 What is the average cost to replace an AC unit in Florida?

-Across the state, full replacements—including equipment, labor, and permits—run about $3,900 to $8,000.
+Across the state, full replacements.
+Including equipment, labor and permits run about $3,900 to $8,000.
 Higher-SEER2 models and complex installs fall on the upper end.

 How much is a new AC for a 1,200 sq ft house?

-A 2- to 2.5-ton system usually fits this size home.
-Expect $3,900 to $5,500 installed.
+A 2 to 2.5 ton unit fits this size home.
+Expect $3,900 to $5,500 for the cost.

 How often should I replace my AC unit?